top of page

 Stanford researchers have found that “blue foods” - a “diverse range of aquatic animals, plants and microorganisms” can “feed more people, improv[e] diets and overcom[e] food system structures that put women, children and the elderly at greater risk.”
 Looking past land crops and animals and into the water could save millions of lives and provide a better quality of life for everyone.

-People around the word face what is known as micronutrient deficiencies – basically, people are either consuming foods that offer very little nutritional content or are not getting access to nutritional foods.
+People around the world face what is known as micronutrient deficiencies – basically, people are either consuming foods that offer very little nutritional content or are not getting access to nutritional foods.

 *Note: always contact your doctor before adding new foods to your diet.
 This article is for entertainment purposes only.
 Never eat blue-green algae.